What is a custom RPC? How do I add a network to MetaMask?

 You can connect to a custom network by following these steps:

-website and download the MetaMask wallet.
+- Go to MetaMask's website and download the MetaMask wallet.

 After installing and securing your 12-word secret recovery phrase, a) click on